emtiu/roundcube-cookielifetime/README.md

 If set to 0, the cookie is set as a session cookie.
 This is the default value of this new config option, and mirrors Roundcube's unpatched default behavior.

-Note that whatever the `cookie_lifetime` set for the browser, sessions always expire after closing Roundcube when the `session_lifetime` (as tracked by the server) has expired.
-Therefore, it makes no sense to set a `cookie_lifetime` longer than the `session_lifetime`.
+Note that whatever the `cookie_lifetime` set for the browser, sessions always expire when Roundcube hasn't been opened for the time specified in `session_lifetime` (as tracked by the server).
+Therefore, to take advantage of a long `cookie_lifetime`, Roundcube must be opened at least once every `session_lifetime`.
+(Sounds confusing, but the examples below make it clear.)

 With this patch, a user will be automatically logged out in the following situations:
 - The number of minutes defined in `cookie_lifetime` has passed since the last login.